alan890104/go-clean-architecture/README.md

 4. **Database Migration** (DM)
 5. **API Documentation** (AD)

+### Scenarios

+- The system is a library with 3 roles: Director, Librarian, and Visitor.
+- Everyone can find all the books in the library.
+- registered visitors can borrow books, return books, and view their own borrowing records.
+- librarians can update the information of books and have all the privileges of registered visitors.
+- The director has full access to the librarians and can delete books.
+Deleting a book is a soft delete, so it does not affect the borrowing record.

 ## Packages

 List third party packages with readme tables in this project